Hi! And welcome to my site.

 My style is inspired by the vibrancy of stained glass and the jagged geometry of mosaics - but is achieved with mere pen and paper.
 I combine the technique with my favourite themes from fantasy and mythology: dragons and snakes, great birds, mountains, lakes and enchantresses.
 Recently I've been exploring the possibilities of pure, abstract colour and shape.

 This technique actually started out as a solution to a common problem: lack of space.
 I badly wanted to paint, but was finding it increasingly hard to lay out all the equipment where I wanted it - plus there was the inevitable mess!
-And then I hit upon the idea of coloured pens.
-Often regarded as just for children, this much-neglected medium can actually create beautifully intense colour combinations.
+And then I hit upon the idea of coloured pens: this much-neglected medium can create beautifully intense colour combinations.
 They are also easily portable, and can be ready to use or packed away in a moment.

 The materials are fairly simple.
 My essential kit presently consists of the following: